gcc-mirror/gcc/gcc/config/iq2000/predicates.md

   return register_operand (op, mode);
 })

-;; Return 1 if OP can be used as an operand where a 16 bit integer is ;; needed.
+;; Return 1 if OP can be used as an operand where a 16-bit integer is ;; needed.

 (define_predicate "arith_operand"